 3B56 0B12 22F9 B377 816A C2AA 17CC 751B 885C 11AD

 -----BEGIN PGP PUBLIC KEY BLOCK-----

 We host a public bug bounty program on Bugcrowd.
 If you are a researcher and would like to participate, feel free to register and to submit your reports through the platform.
 Details regarding services, scope, and rewards can be found on the program page.

 We only operate from locations conforming to the most restrictive security standards (ISO27001) and we are part of the Cloud Security Alliance (CSA).

 Conforming to recommendations made in these frameworks and standards, we track all access to datacenters.
-Only Exoscale staff and accredited Datacenter personnel has physical access.
-We keep an audit trail of access to individual datacenter racks and work with trained staff for operations such as disk changes or hardware reboots.
+Only Exoscale staff and accredited Datacenter personnel have physical access.
+We keep an audit trail of access to individual datacenter racks.
+We also work with trained staff for operations such as disk changes or hardware reboots.

 When drives are decommisioned they are destroyed or cryptographically locked.